martbhell/martbhell.github.io/posts/2024/03/iqm-4y.md

+---
-Four Years of Learning and Growth at IQM
+title: Four Years of Learning and Growth at IQM
-Date: 2024-03-15
+date: 2024-03-15
-Category: IT
-Tags: it, iqm
+category: it
+tags: it, iqm, career, development
+lang: en
+---

 It's hard to believe that it's already been four years since I first joined the team at IQM, completely new to the exciting world of Quantum Computing.